apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/4-Data Query.md

 ```
 which means:

 The selected timeseries are "the power supply status of ln group wf01 plant wt01 device" and "the hardware version of ln group wf02 plant wt02 device"; the statement specifies two different time intervals, namely "2017-11-01T00:05:00.000 to 2017-11-01T00:12:00.000" and "2017-11-01T16:35:00.000 to 2017-11-01T16:37:00.000".
-The SQL statement requires that the values of selected timeseries satisfying any time interval be selected.
+The SQL statement requires that the stringValues of selected timeseries satisfying any time interval be selected.

 The execution result of this SQL statement is as follows:
 <center><img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51577450-dcfe0800-1ef4-11e9-9399-4ba2b2b7fb73.jpg"></center>